 Modernist Brooch by Georg Jensen, Denmark

-Modernist enamel brooch by Georg Jensen, designed by Henning Koppel, Denmark, 1956
+Modernist enamel brooch by Georg Jensen, designed by Henning Koppel in 1956, Denmark

-Modernist enamel brooch by Georg Jensen, designed by Henning Koppel, Denmark, 1956
+Modernist enamel brooch by Georg Jensen, designed by Henning Koppel in 1956, Denmark

-Modernist enamel brooch by Georg Jensen, designed by Henning Koppel, Denmark, 1956
+Modernist enamel brooch by Georg Jensen, designed by Henning Koppel in 1956, Denmark

 A black enamel brooch of pierced abstract form, the reverse marked ‘GEORG JENSEN’, ‘DENMARK’, ‘STERLING’ for sterling silver, ‘323’ and ‘HK’ for Henning Koppel.